ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-user-has-authorization.md

 # Check if the current user has authorization

-To determine whether a logged-in user is authorized to do, see, or edit an entity, you need to know which **group** has such rights.
+To determine if a logged-in user is authorized to do, see, or edit an entity, you need to know which **group** has such rights.
 You can then create a calculated attribute that checks if the user is part of that group:

 ```
 10: IIF EXP:20 CONST:True CONST:False